The Absorbent Mind – the child is able to absorb, seemingly without effort, from the environment in which he lives.

 The 3 – 6 year olds need to learn to make a clear distinction between fantasy and reality and teachers and parents alike help them in making this distinction.

-Knysna Montessori School has two classes each accommodating 20 children, each with a directress and assistant.
+The 3-6 class consists of approximately 20 children per age group, two qualified teachers and depending on numbers, an assistant.
 The children work with specially designed Montessori materials, which provide a concrete base to abstract understanding.
 Formalized learning of writing, reading and numeracy also begins during this stage.
-Staff continually assess each child’s progress and introduce new equipment as needed.

 The daily programme:

 Daily activities include: Morning ring, a two hour work cycle, which includes learning life skills, numeracy and literacy, using the Montessori equipment chosen by the child.
 This is followed by free-play, lunch and group activities, which include nature walks, art, crafts, baking and music lessons.

 The programme is balanced with outings to places of interest.
 Drama is encouraged and all children take part in the annual play, as well as celebrating festival days.
 The playground is designed to encourage balance, large muscle co-ordination and ball skills.